Andrea-Augello/Binary-calculator/README.md

 FORTH interpreters can be implemented easily for resource-constrained machines using no OS, so they are well-suited for bare-metal interactive development.

- The pijFORTHos environment is based on an assembly FORTH interpreter called JonesForth, originally written for i686 assembly by _Richard WM Jones_.
+ The pijFORTHos environment is based on an assembly FORTH interpreter called JonesForth[@JonesForth], originally written for i686 assembly by _Richard WM Jones_.

  Due to its simplicity, JonesForth has been adapted to many different architectures, some of those portings brought to the Bare-Metal OS for the Raspberry Pi.
  This